 If you’re at a quiet race meeting and you’ve a poor pitch, taking £2,500 might be easier said than done.

-There’d be little argument with us when we said that whilst track side bookmaking is the easiest to get into, it’s the hardest to make money from.
-The limited exposure compared with the likes of online bookies means that you need to graft every single day you are track side to make a profit.
+There’d be little argument with us when we said that whilst track side bookmaking is the easiest to get into, it’s the hardest to do well in.
+The limited exposure compared with the likes of online bookies means that you need to graft every single day you are track side to make a net win.

 There is little to no automation with this form of bookmaking and it’s actually a fine art to perfect.